jesperancinha/jeorg-spring-test-drives/README.md

 ## Contents:

-2. spring-test-drives-hadoop - Tests for big data access
+1. spring-test-drives-hadoop - Tests for big data access
-3. spring-test-drives-postgres - Tests for postgres access
+2. spring-test-drives-postgres - Tests for postgres access
-4. spring-test-drivesvaadin-app - Tests for archetype web-app for vaadin (temporarily removed)
+3. spring-test-drivesvaadin-app - Tests for archetype web-app for vaadin (temporarily removed)
-5. spring-test-drives-webpackage - Tests for the Java 8 API
-6. spring-test-drives-postgres - Tests for PostgreSQL
+4. spring-test-drives-postgres - Tests for PostgreSQL
-8. spring-test-drives-webapp - Tests for Spring framework
+5. spring-test-drives-webapp - Tests for Spring framework

 ## Hints and tricks